Point Arena Air Force Station: History

 The 776th held additional responsibilities during the 1960s as Point Arena was designated as a Backup Intercept Control site for both the BUIC I and BUIC II programs.
 The AN/FPS-24 was replaced with an AN/FPS-93A model c.
 1976.
 Over the years, the equipment at the station was upgraded or modified to improve the efficiency and accuracy of the information gathered by the radars.
 In 1979 Point Arena AFS came under Tactical Air Command (TAC) jurisdiction with the inactivation of Aerospace Defense Command and the creation of ADTAC.

 Later in 1979 the station began operating AN/FPS-91A and AN/FPS-116 radars under the Joint Surveillance System (JSS) program.
 The 776th subsequently was inactivated on 30 September 1980 and an element of the 26th Air Defense Squadron continued operations.
 A reorganization in 1987 placed the site under the Southwest Air Defense Sector of the 25th Air Division.
-The site is now closed, replaced by FAA/USAF JSS site at Rainbow Ridge, CA (J-83A), with an ARSR-4 radar."
+The site is now closed, replaced by FAA/USAF JSS site at Rainbow Ridge, CA (J-83A), with an ARSR-4 radar.

 The road leading to the site was originally known as Hill Peak Road but at some point changed names to Eureka Hill Road.
 In addition to the site's radars, it also supplied ground-to-air communications to aircraft within its operating area.
 The radio equipment was located at the GATR (ground air transmitter and receiver) site, located at the crest of Eureka Hill Road, a few miles from the actual radar site.
 The GATR site was remotely located from the radar site to minimize interference from the radars into the radio gear.

-The GATR site ground-air communications equipment used single frequency UHF AM transmitter/receiver pairs, AN/GRT-3 and AN/GRR-7, covering frequencies between 225-400mHz.
+The GATR site ground-air communications equipment used single frequency UHF AM transmitter/receiver pairs, AN/GRT-3 and AN/GRR-7, covering frequencies between 225-400MHz.
 AN/GRC-27 transceivers were used to temporarily replace defective equipment or for periodic maintenance.
 Additionally, a AN/KWT-6 transceiver provided communications to a gap-filler aircraft.
 A AN/GKA-5 Time Division Data Link and AN/FRT-49 data link amplifier transmitted data from the SAGE direction center back to any military aircraft in the coverage area.
 All equipment operated 24/7 and the site was staffed 24/7.
 This equipment list reflects what was in-service around 1968–69.

 Closure

-Since the late 1990s the DoD has tried to give away the property to various local government agencies, however the cost of environmental cleanup (lead paint and asbestos) have limited interest in the property.
-The remote location from major population centers also hurts its "marketability."
+Since the late 1990s the DoD has tried to give away the property to various local government agencies, but the cost of environmental cleanup (lead paint and asbestos) has limited interest in the property.
+Its remote location from major population centers also hurts its "marketability."